Hurricane Irma in the Dominican Republic

 Comisión Nacional de Emergencias

-Irma originated from a tropical storm which developed on 30 August 2017, and has quickly developed into a full Category 5 storm.
+Irma originated from a tropical storm which developed on 30 August 2017, and quickly developed into a full Category 5 storm.
 Category 5 is the highest grade on the Saffir-Simpson Hurricane Scale, and indicates a storm that could cause catastrophic damage.